jaegertracing/jaeger-client-java/README.md

  * [jaeger-apachehttpclient](./jaeger-apachehttpclient): instrumentation for apache http clients
  * [jaeger-jaxrs2](./jaeger-jaxrs2): instrumentation for JAXRS2 filters
  * [jaeger-zipkin](./jaeger-zipkin): compatibility layer for using Jaeger tracer as Zipkin-compatible implementation
+ * [jaeger-micrometer](./jaeger-micrometer): a metrics provider, to report internal Jaeger metrics to third-party backends, such as Prometheus

 ## Importing Dependencies
 All artifacts are published to Maven Central.